William Hare Group: Trinity Walk

-In 2008, Shepherd Construction contracted with William Hare Group to provide structural steelwork for the Trinity Walk shopping centre in Wakefield.
+In 2008, Shepherd Construction contracted with William Hare Group to provide structural steelwork for Brendan Flood's Trinity Walk shopping centre development in Wakefield.
 Shepherd Construction subsequently sought, under a pay when paid clause, to withhold payment in the sum of £996,683.35.
 The ultimate client had gone into Administration.
 In 2009, Mr Justice Coulson of the Technology and Construction Court ruled against the payment being withheld.
 That judgement was upheld at the Court of Appeal in 2010.
-Shepherd Construction had used an obsolete form of words in its contract with William Hare Group.
+Shepherd Construction had used an obsolete form of words defining insolvency in its contract with William Hare Group.

 Fatal fall

 The Health and Safety Executive fined William Hare Group £75,000 plus £9,000 costs in 2003.
-An employee fell and died during 1998 extension works to the London Imperial War Museum.
-William Hare Group pleaded guilty to a breach of section 2(1) of the Health and Safety at Work Act 1974.
+An employee fell and died during 1998 extension works to the Imperial War Museum in London.
+William Hare Group pleaded guilty to a breach of section 2(1) of the Health and Safety at Work etc. Act 1974.
 The firm was criticised for its vague method statement, and for leaving workers to decide basic safety precautions.
 The unharnessed victim fell 13m from a precarious platform.